KennyMcGeoch/LeetCodeExercises/README.md

 2319.
 Check if Matrix Is X-Matrix (Easy)
 2326.
 Spiral Matrix IV (Medium)
 2331.
 Evaluate Boolean Binary Tree (Easy)
+2337.
+Move Pieces to Obtain a String (Medium)
 2341.
 Maximum Number of Pairs in Array (Easy)
 2348.
 Number of Zero-Filled Subarrays (Medium)
 2356.
 Number of Unique Subjects Taught by Each Teacher (Easy)